12th Infantry Division (Pakistan): 1965 Indo-Pakistani War

-1971 Bangladeshi War
+1971 Indo-Pakistani War

 Six years later, the division went into action again, this time in Poonch-Ranjouri sector.
 Despite being outnumbered by Indian forces, the formation managed to advance nearly 50 km, all the way to Ranjouri.
 Unfortunately dogged Indian resistance meant that it was unable to capture Poonch itself.
 During the war, it was commanded by Maj-Gen Mohammad Akbar Khan.

 Recent history

 Since 1971, the formation had been deployed on the Line of Control, dividing the Indian and Pakistani-administered Kashmir, where sporadic fights break out with Indian forces, and occasionally full-fledged actions develop.
 In 1991, the division defeated an Indian incursion into the Neelum Valley.